dasturchioka/dasturchioka/README.md

 <img src="./banner.jpg" alt="banner" />

-# What are you looking for, buddy? 👀
+# What are you looking for, my buddy? 👀

 _Through programming, our work, our daily life problems, everything becomes easier.
 Programmers are the angels of our time.
 They are truly unique people, we should appreciate them._